raygj/vault-content/use-cases/encryption-transit/Vault Transit Backend Demo Walkthrough.md

 `vault write -f transit/keys/my_app_key`

-## On Go App VM: Setup and Run Go Application
+## : Setup and Run Go Application

 ### Setup environment

 `export VAULT_ADDR=< valid IP/FQDN or Consul FQDN>`

-*note* if you are using Consul DNS, you would specify the Vault server FQDN as _active.vault.service.consul_
+*NOTE* if you are using Consul DNS, you would specify the Vault server FQDN as _active.vault.service.consul_

 `export VAULT_TOKEN=<valid Vault token with appropriate policy>`